ha2709/subscription/README.md

 ## To Do

-- Add pagination to /subscriptions endpoint
+- Add pagination to other endpoints

 - Enable rate-limiting or API key for production use